Skip to content

 You’re ready to send the contract to your counterparty and sign yourself – you’ve now signed your PDF contract with a legally binding electronic signature!

-online contract - Oneflow
+sign a contract online - Oneflow

-5. There’s a better way to sign your online contracts
+There’s a better way to sign your online contracts

 Your other option when it comes to contracts (besides old school paper and signing PDFs) is truly digital contracts.
 Unlike PDF’s these are HTML based and fully editable.
 Rather than living with the friction of sending contracts back and forth endlessly with revisions, you can work on only one version, edit in real-time, and avoid confusion and mistakes!